WHERE THE MARCH NETWORKS RESHUFFLE FORCES A LOOK

 Brand-and-platform unifications are a natural moment to step back and ask whether the cloud platform is the right one for the next renewal cycle.
 TetherX is an independent UK + AU cloud VMS - no consolidation roadmap, no portfolio-rationalisation risk, ringfences the cameras behind a TetherBox over an outbound-only encrypted tunnel so any future security bug on any camera or middleware is contained.

 March Networks does not publish a list price.
 Command Enterprise is licensed per channel with a Software Maintenance Agreement (the annual fee that keeps updates and support active) and Windows-server infrastructure on top.
 Searchlight Cloud is sold on a per-site / per-camera basis through the channel, with the POS / transaction analytics tier priced separately.
 On the VIVOTEK side, VORTEX published 2026 SKUs (per camera per year): VX-XSTD-1Y $49 list / $36.75 sale, VX-XPRO-1Y $99 list / $74.25 sale, with a separate cloud-recording add-on per camera and a whole-account tier lock (mixing tiers across the same customer account is not supported).
-TetherX is an annual platform subscription priced by channel count through your installer partner, with cloud recording, AI search and ARC integration as optional per-camera services.
+TetherX is an annual platform subscription priced by channel count (from £80/site/year) through your installer partner, with cloud recording, AI search and ARC integration as optional per-camera services.
 No whole-account tier lock and no need to use a specific camera model for cloud recording.

 The combined organisation runs across 75+ countries with 1,300+ channel partners and distributors and 300+ R&D engineers across four global centres.
 Both brand names remain in market in the short term; near-term integration is sales-org consolidation (done in early May 2026 in North America) and the CloudSight-into-VORTEX cloud move later in 2026, with the integrated partner programme planned for 2027.
 For customers the practical question is which products get the engineering investment under the merged entity.
 The manufacturer's site is the authoritative source for current product status.